Insubordination at work is often not a single act, but an entire attitude.

 Some of the most obvious and legitimate cases where the insubordinate might be terminated from their job:

 - Criminal acts as per the laws of the land

 - Physical or emotional assault or persecution

 - Demolishing office structures and equipment

 - Repeated stonewalling (deliberate inaction)

-Up until here, whatever you read about insubordination was a summary of what the world thinks of it: insubordination is a negative and undesirable quality.
+Insubordination at work is noncompliance with a superior’s call to action.
+More than rebelliousness, it is defiance of authority.
+Whatever you read about insubordination was a summary of what the world thinks of it, that is, it is a negative and undesirable quality.

 But what if someone turns the established knowledge on its head?
 What if a leading expert on the psychology of well-being, curiosity, mental flexibility, and social relationship, tells you otherwise?

 Michael Douglas, as Gordon Gekko, said in the movie “Wall Street” —

 Greed, for lack of a better word, is good. … Greed, in all of its forms; greed for life, for money, for love, for knowledge has marked the upward surge of mankind.